merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 **Newer version 0.2.x**: I had to add implementation of `open_memstream` to it, then there's a fork: [https://github.com/merclangrat/libsol10-compat](https://github.com/merclangrat/libsol10-compat).
 I guess there will be more functions/definitions added (`static_assert` is the first candidate).
 This is not completely my code!
 ChatGPT helped me to create it.

+**TODO** There will be more, because I find more and more things which are not in Solaris 10 and necessary for newer software.
+Small things, but they cause errors!

 ### How to use it

 It installs `libsol10_compat_patch_pkgsrc` which patches original pkgsrc files and takes two arguments: